 DWI

-Waco DWI Attorney
+Waco DWI Defense Attorney

-Aggressive Defense Against DWI Charges in Texas
+Strong Defense Strategies for DWI Charges in Texas

 DWI charges are complex matters that involve Texas law, science, and technology.
 For an aggressive defense of these charges, you will need an attorney who understands how these areas intersect to make up what is behind any DWI arrest.
 Your lawyer will need to know DWI law, as laid out in Texas Penal Code Section 49 and other laws as well as the procedures for testing, the testing equipment used, and how testing results can be skewed by everything from improper equipment calibration to the medical conditions of the driver being tested.
 Thus, DWI cases can be investigated and attacked from various angles if your lawyer knows what to look for.

-Texas DWI Laws
+Understanding Texas DWI Laws

 In Texas, it is illegal to operate a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher or while under the influence of drugs.
 Law enforcement officers are authorized to stop and detain individuals suspected of driving while intoxicated (DWI).
 If an officer has probable cause to believe you are DWI, they may request that you submit a chemical test to determine your BAC.
 This can be done through a breathalyzer test or by analyzing a blood sample.
 Refusal to submit to a chemical test can result in an automatic suspension of your driver's license.
 If you are arrested for DWI in Texas, it is important to retain the services of a qualified defense attorney as soon as possible.
 Our Waco DWI lawyer can help you navigate the legal process and fight for a favorable outcome in your case.
 Don't hesitate to contact the Law Office of Kyle C. King for assistance!